 Not only can deep breathing and mindfulness reduce stress, but it can help relieve back pain.
 Deep breathing, where your ribs move in and down on the exhale and out and up on the inhale, can keep your rib cage moving properly.
 Mindfulness and meditation can help manage pain.
 There are several meditation apps available including InsightTimer that are easy to use.

 If you are pregnant and schedule a massage to relieve back pain, don’t be surprised if the therapist spends most of her time on your bum since your glutes are critical in supporting your back.
 At home, you can use a foam roller to roll out your calves, hamstrings and glutes.

 - Wear a maternity support band

 A maternity belly band helps do the work of your loosened ligaments and muscles—it supports your back, hips and abs.
 You should be sure to wear one during taxing activities that have you bending, lifting, walking or standing.
-Our Lola&Lykke belly band has a back pocket for hot and cold therapy relief, another way to ease back pain.
+Check out the Lola&Lykke Pregnancy Support Belt, it has a back pocket for hot and cold therapy relief, another effective way to ease back pain!